addyosmani/backbone-fundamentals/index.md

 We're going to use Sinatra in a similar manner to how we used Express in the last chapter.
 It will power a RESTful API supporting CRUD operations.
 Together with a MongoDB data store, this will allow us to easily persist data (todo items) whilst ensuring they are stored in a database.
 If you've read the previous chapter or have gone through any of the Todo examples covered so far, you will find this surprisingly straight-forward.

 Remember that the default Todo example included with Backbone.js already persists data, although it does this via a localStorage adapter.
 Luckily there aren't a great deal of changes needed to switch over to using our Sinatra-based API.
-Let's briefly review the code that will be powering the CRUD operations for this sections practical, as we go course won't be starting off with a near-complete base for most of our real world applications.
+Let's briefly review the code that will be powering the CRUD operations for this sections practical, as we won't be starting off with a near-complete base for most of our real world applications.

 ###<a id="preq">Installing The Prerequisites</a>